Welcome to the Cockfield WI web page!

-Cockfield WI is part of the Suffolk West Federation of WI’s and is affiliated to the National Federation of Women’s Institutes, NFWI, the largest women’s organisation in the UK.
+Cockfield WI is a member of Suffolk West Federation of WI’s and is affiliated to the National Federation of Women’s Institutes, NFWI, the largest women’s organisation in the UK.
 Members come from Cockfield and several neighbouring villages.

 Adult education is also on offer at Denman College in Oxfordshire, the WI’s own college.
 A huge range of courses are on offer, to both members and non-members.

 There is something for everyone at our WI so if you are new to the village and want to make friends or would just like to find out a bit more about us, please contact us.
 For more information please email email@example.com

 Members were welcomed to the meeting and the business attended to.
 Birthday posies were handed out with special congratulations to Margaret Slater who is celebrating her 99th birthday this month.
 Upcoming events include a Christmas wreath making workshop scheduled for early December.

 The speaker was introduced as Jane Hadley who owns “The Parlour” in Lavenham.
 Her venture into ice-cream production began as a diversification from the business of her husband’s dairy farm and initially used the milk and cream from their herd of Holstein cattle.
 The eggs are locally sourced and Jane can trace the provenance of all her added flavours be it chocolate from a particular estate in Ecuador or seasonal fruit from local fruit farms.
 Unlike commercially made ice-cream no stabilisers or artificial flavours are added to the product.
 In the early years Jane sold her ice-cream wholesale, to farm shops or to events like agricultural shows but a chance conversation led her to Lavenham where she now leases “The Parlour” in a prime spot on the High Street.